Trusted WordPress tutorials, when you need them most.

 This method is super easy and recommended for most beginners.

 The first thing you need to do is install and activate the White Label CMS plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+If you need help, then you can see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit the Settings » White Label CMS page.
+Upon activation, you’ll need to visit Settings » White Label CMS from your WordPress dashboard.

 Settings white label CMS